AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 This Web page has logic that

 1. Upon clicking the button
-1. Makes an AJAX GET request to `http://aem-publish.local/content/we-retail/.../experience/_jcr_content.1.json`
+1. Makes an [!DNL AJAX GET] request to `http://aem-publish.local/content/we-retail/.../experience/_jcr_content.1.json`
 1. Retrieves the `jcr:title` form the JSON response
 1. Injects the `jcr:title` into the DOM